 That’s definitely more specific, but it’s also getting longer.
 We haven’t even gotten to the theater yet.

-Tell to Show: When to Show and When to Tell
+Show and Tell: When to Show and When to Tell

 Sometimes, showing isn’t appropriate for your writing.
 Sometimes, if you want to write a great story, you have to tell.